Generalised tensors and traces

-The notion of a restriction $\chi$ on a network is used to define the notions of locality and causality, which in the presence of unitarity will turn out to interact in a physically intuitive way.
-In standard quantum theory an operator is local on $u$ if $A = A' \otimes I_{S - u}$ and equivalently is local if $Tr[A \rho] = Tr [A\rho']$ whenever $Tr_{u}[\rho] = Tr_{u}[\rho']$.
-Locality can be expressed with either the composition $\otimes$ of subsystems or the reduction $Tr_{u}[]$.
-Furthermore causality constraints can be expressed using traces over systems, and the satisfaction of signalling constraints implies decomposition into compositions $\otimes$ of local gates.
-Furthemore causality can be expressed as the preservation of locality of operators in the Heisenberg picture.
-The above facts express not only a reasonable interaction between the principles of causality and locality, but in fact can be seen as a demonstration that tensors and traces in quantum theory give appropriate definitions of composition and reduction of subsystems.
-It is our goal to show that one can generalise tensors, traces, locality, and causality to much broader notions of subsystem than those given by picking subfactors of tensor products.
-Importantly, these generalisations work even though our theories allow for system population and distribution to be quantised.
+Indeed, recall that in textbook quantum theory an operator is local on $u$ if and only if $A = A' \otimes I_{\overline{u}}$ and equivalently if $Tr[A \rho] = Tr [A\rho']$ whenever $Tr_{\overline{u}}[\rho] = Tr_{\overline{u}}[\rho']$.
+Thus, locality can be expressed either `operationally' by means of the composition $\otimes$, or `observationally' by means of traceout $Tr_{\overline{u}}[\cdot]$ in the Heisenberg picture.
+Similarly causality can be expressed using traces as the satisfaction of no-signalling constraints in the Schrödinger picture, but also by means of a decomposition into tensors of local gates in the operational picture, or again as the preservation of the locality of observables in the Heisenberg picture.
+The above series of facts not only express a reasonable interaction between the principles of causality and locality, but may actually be taken as evidence that the tensors and traceouts of textbook quantum theory yield appropriate notions of composition and traceouts upon subsystems.
+This paper relies on the same evidence to show that one can generalise tensors, traceouts, locality, and causality to much broader notions of subsystems than picking subfactors of tensor products, handling situations where system population across the induced partition is quantised.